FAQs

 Where does GloBE-Reg receives its funding and support from?

 The GloBE-Project receives infrastructural support from the University of Glasgow and its team is employed by the University.
-The project is funded almost exclusively by industry and its current industry funders include GenSci and Novo Nordisk.
+The project is funded almost exclusively by industry and its current industry funders include GenSci, the Growth Hormone Research Society, Merck Serono, Novo Nordisk and Pfizer.

 Registry-specific